victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

 layout: "updates"
 updates:
  -
+  version: 1.4.6
+  date: May 8th, 2018
+  description: Added support for using custom timezones (with environment variable TZ).
+Added support for deploying Git repositories.
+Fixing missing "error counter".
+Minor improvements.
+ -
+  version: 1.4.5
+  date: May 4th, 2018
+  description: Added release notes.
+Added timestamsp to "we log".
+ -
+  version: 1.4.4
+  date: Mar 30th, 2018
+  description: Added "we shell" command.
+ -
+  version: 1.4.2
+  date: Mar 6th, 2018
+  description: Renaming "we env" with "we env-var".
+Stop allowing dashes on service ids.
+Minor improvements.
+ -
+  version: 1.4.1
+  date: Mar 6th, 2018
+  description: Minor improvements.
+ -
+  version: 1.4.0
+  date: Mar 6th, 2018
+  description: Making "we scale" work with no required arguments.
+Minor improvements.
+ -
+  version: 1.3.5
+  date: Feb 22nd, 2018
+  description: Fixing issue where nested services would be identified as services for the CLI.
+Fix skipping directories that have any files on the .gitignore list (instead of only the file itself).
+Minor improvements.
+ -
   version: 1.3.4
   date: Jan 15th, 2018
   description: Fixed issue where deployment might never seem to terminate on CLI due to metadata type mismatch.
 Minor improvements.